 Source: FE Analytics

-CT Responsible UK Equity is managed by Catherine Stanley, who invests in attractively priced, high-quality businesses with proven management teams, strong financials and competitive advantages, while screening out companies with damaging or unsustainable practices.
+BMO Responsible UK Equity aims to provide capital growth by investing in attractively priced, high-quality businesses with proven management teams, strong financials and competitive advantages, while screening out companies with damaging or unsustainable practices.

-“This separation creates a good structure and a thorough due diligence process, and helps ensure the fund remains loyal to its responsible mandate,” they added.
+“This separation creates good structure and a thorough due diligence process and helps to ensure the fund remains loyal to its responsible mandate,” FE Investments added.

 Stanley said investors should be aware that most responsible options in the UK tend to be found towards the small- and mid-cap area of the market.
 Fortunately, she claimed this was an area of expertise for the responsible investment team, which has been “invaluable to the management of this fund”.

 “The key here is finding compounders and avoiding profit warnings, hence our strong focus on risk,” she explained.